 Hrauneyri Highland Centre

-The highland centre has a good range of overnight accommodation, from shared to private bathrooms.
-Breakfast buffet & restaurant are also good.
+The highland centre has a good range of overnight accommodations, from shared to private bathrooms.
+The breakfast buffet and restaurant are also good.
+Sponsored Link.

-Landmannalaugar is a hiking area, so be prepared with good walking boots, hat, gloves and waterproofs.
-A lightweight tripod or mono-pod is convenient.
+Landmannalaugar is a hiking area, so be prepared with good walking boots, hats, gloves, and waterproofs.
+A lightweight tripod or monopod is convenient.
 Do take notice of weather warnings and keep to established paths.
 You will be rewarded with great wide-angle vistas and incredible telephoto scenes.
-The main challenge is hiking with enough lenses to cover several focal lengths, a good tripod and waterproof clothing for surprise weather without breaking your back.
+The main challenge is hiking with enough lenses to cover several focal lengths, a good tripod, and waterproof clothing for unexpected weather without breaking your back.

-In most cases a 24mm lens will work.
-Mountains are big and fill the frame at 24mm.
-But, it would be a shame o visit the Landmannalaugar mountains without some sort of telephoto.
-You don’t really want to hike with a 400mm f/2.8.
-Something like the 70-200mm would be suitable.
+In most cases, a 24-mm lens will work.
+Mountains are big and fill the frame at 24-mm.
+But it would be a shame to visit the Landmannalaugar mountains without some sort of telephoto.
+You don’t really want to hike with a 400-mm f/2.8.
+Something like 70–200-mm would be suitable.

 Best times to visit

-Winter: It may be possible to visit Landmannalaugar in the Winter, this requires either serious team of 4×4 Super Jeeps or an experienced Skidoo team.
-But really you are missing the colours, but I have never been so I don’t know what I am missing.
-If you want to see Landmannalaugar in the Winter, it can be arranged – at a cost.
+Winter: It may be possible to visit Landmannalaugar in the winter; this requires either a serious team of 4×4 Super Jeeps or an experienced Skidoo team.
+But really, you are missing the colours, but I have never been, so I don’t know what I am missing.
+If you want to see Landmannalaugar in the winter, it can be arranged—at a cost.

 If you can access the park in September, you could see the Northern Lights over those beautiful mountains.